Psyphy¶

 ¶

-Why delegate to the task? - The task knows the decision rule (oddity, 2AFC, ...). - The task can use the model (this WPPM) to fetch discriminabilities. - The task can use the noise model if it needs MC simulation.
+Why delegate to the likelihood? - The likelihood knows the decision rule (oddity, 2AFC, ...). - The likelihood can use the model (this WPPM) to fetch discriminabilities. - The likelihood can use the noise model if it needs MC simulation.

 Parameters: